 Ronald Stroman’s Background

-In addition to a Juris Doctorate from Rutgers University Law Center, Stroman brings over 30 years of experience in government and legislative affairs to his post as DPMG.
+In addition to a Juris Doctorate from Rutgers University Law Center, Stroman brought over 30 years of experience in government and legislative affairs to his post as DPMG.
 Stroman worked as an attorney with the Department of Housing and Urban Development from 1978-1984.
 After that, he served as counsel on the Judiciary Committee for the US House of Representatives.
 He also served on the Committee on Government Operations, and was a minority staff director and counsel for the House Committee on Oversight and Government Reform.
 Additionally, Stroman was director for the US Department of Transportation, as well managing director for the Office of Opportunity and Inclusiveness.
 He returned to the House of Representatives in 2009 as staff director for the Committee on Oversight and Government Reform, and then finally joined the Postal Service.